cellux/llvm-server/README.md

 ```

 Each session maintains a *module stack* onto which the parsed modules
 are pushed.
-In the command reference, the stack effect section
+In the command reference, the stack effect describes how
-describes how the command affects the module stack.
+the command affects the module stack.

 ## PARSE